Motorcycle exhibition

 Historical background

-Motorization meant technical progress and modernization.
-However, taking weekend trips into the countryside in your own car or motorcycle was a status that only a few achieved, despite the increased production of inexpensive small cars.
-Like the automobile, the motorcycle conveyed the belief in technical progress and modernization that was widespread in the Weimar Republic.
-While the motorcycle was still a luxury item before the First World War, sales figures rose sharply in the 1920s.
+The spirit of the times in the 1920s was defined by a "rush on speed."
+Motorization signified technological progress and modernization.
+However, taking weekend trips into the countryside in one's own car or motorcycle was a status symbol that, despite the increased production of affordable small cars, only a few achieved.
+Like the automobile, the motorcycle conveyed the widespread belief in technological progress and modernization prevalent in the Weimar Republic.

-Between 1921 and 1924, the number of motorcycles in Germany increased from almost 26,700 to around 98,000 machines.
-Almost 800,000 motorcycles were registered in the German Reich by mid-1931.
-Motorcycles were used in everyday life by Germans as a fast, cheap and reliable means of transportation.
-Neckarsulmer Fahrzeugwerke AG (NSU) was the first German company to use the assembly line for the purpose of rationalization and type standardization in motorcycle construction.
-The "NSU 251 R", built in 1927, was equipped with a 250 cc engine ex works.
-It was later replaced with a 200 cc engine - produced from 1928 onwards: machines up to this displacement size did not require a driver's license.
-After the Second World War it was necessary to motorize a people again.
+While motorcycles were still a luxury item before the First World War, sales figures rose sharply in the 1920s.
+Between 1921 and 1924, the number of motorcycles in Germany increased from just under 26,700 to around 98,000.
+By mid-1931, nearly 800,000 motorcycles were registered in the German Reich.
+In everyday German life, the motorcycle served as a fast, inexpensive, and reliable means of transportation.
+Neckarsulmer Fahrzeugwerke AG (NSU) was the first German company to use the assembly line in motorcycle production for the purpose of rationalization and standardization.
+The 1927 NSU 251 R was originally equipped with a 250cc engine.
+This was later replaced by a 200cc engine, produced from 1928 onwards: motorcycles up to this displacement did not require a driver's license.

-However, this did not satisfy the definition, because the legislator had a concrete idea of how the 50ccm was to be used.
-This was offered either in a bicycle with an auxiliary motor, which was officially called a moped from 1954 onwards (max.
-30 kg weight plus 10% tolerance, minimum wheel diameter 580mm, cranks with a length of 125mm) or in a motorized bicycle (heavier than 33 kg , pedals, no maximum speed, driving license class 4).
-From now on Alfred Kreidler comes into play, whose two-wheelers did not fit into this scheme.
+To reach the broadest possible customer base, a new engine displacement class was introduced on January 1, 1953: 50cc!
+However, this definition was not entirely sufficient, as the legislature had a specific idea of how the 50cc motorcycles should be used.
+These were offered either as a bicycle with an auxiliary motor, officially called a moped from 1954 onwards (max.
+30 kg weight plus 10% tolerance, minimum wheel diameter 580 mm, pedal cranks 125 mm long) or as a motorized bicycle (heavier than 33 kg, pedals, no maximum speed, driver's license class 4).

-Our exhibited motorcycles
+Our motorcycles on display

 Cecatto